 In 1993 the name was changed to the New Zealand Historical and Antique Arms Association in acknowledgement of the changing collecting landscape

-In 1993 the Association went through a sometimes heated metamorphosis which created a Management Committee of an elected President, Vice President, appointed Secretary/Treasurer and all Branch Representatives.
+In 1993 the Association went through a sometimes tense metamorphosis which created a Management Committee of an elected President, Vice President, appointed Secretary/Treasurer and all Branch Representatives.
 Meetings immediately reduced to twice yearly at an Annual General Meeting and General Meeting hosted by Branches in rotation.